-COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the world's financial resources.
-The less developed nations of the world are demanding annual transfer payments of \$100 billion from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.
+COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the financial resources.
+The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.

-The suggested vehicle for collecting these funds is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of CO2, CH4 and NO2.
-The assessments of the "social cost of carbon", to date, do not include any credit for the positive environmental externalities of these emissions.
-Increased atmospheric CO2 concentrations have been credited with the greening of the planet observed by satellite platforms.
-Increased CO2 concentrations will substantially expand cropland and extend effective growing seasons.
+The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of CO_2 , CH_4 and NO_2 .
+The assessments of the "social cost of carbon", to date, do not include any consideration of the positive environmental externalities of these emissions.
+Increased atmospheric CO_2 concentrations have been credited with the greening of the planet observed by satellite platforms.
+Increased CO_2 concentrations will expand cropland and extend effective growing seasons.

-COP21 in Paris, France in 2015 is intended to develop an enforceable agreement on binding emissions reductions and transfer payments to the less developed nations.
-The intent is that the costs of complying with the terms of this agreement would largely be borne by the developed nations; and, ultimately, by the citizens of those nations.
+COP21 in Paris, France in 2015 intended to develop an enforceable agreement on binding emissions reductions and transfer payments to the less developed nations.
+It developed an unenforceable agreement instead.
+The intent was that the costs of complying with the terms of this agreement would largely be borne by the developed nations; and, ultimately, by the citizens of those nations.
 The program would be administered by the UN, which demonstrated its incompetence to administer such programs with (among others) the Iraq "Oil for Food" program.